-V.A.3.b) The C linical Competency Committee must: V.A.3.b).(1) review all fellow evaluations at least semi-annually; (Core) V.A.3.b).(2) determine each fellow's progress on achievement of the subspecialty-specific Milestones; and, ^(Core) V.A.3.b).(3) meet prior to the fellows' semi-annual evaluations and advise the program director regarding each fellow's progress. ^(Core) V.B.
+- 5.3.b.
+The Clinical Competency Committee must review all fellow evaluations at least semi-annually.
+(Core) - 5.3.c.
+The Clinical Competency Committee must determine each fellow's progress on achievement of the subspecialty-specific Milestones.
+(Core) - 5.3.d.
+The Clinical Competency Committee must meet prior to the fellows' semiannual evaluations and advise the program director regarding each fellow's progress.
+(Core) - 5.4.
 Faculty Evaluation

-V.B.1.
-The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually. ^(Core)
+The program must have a process to evaluate each faculty member's performance as it relates to the educational program at least annually.
+(Core)

 Background and Intent: The program director is responsible for the educational program and for all educators.
 While the term "faculty" may be applied to physicians within a given institution for other reasons, it is applied to fellowship program faculty members only through approval by a program director.
 The development of the faculty improves the education, clinical, and research aspects of a program.
 Faculty members have a strong commitment to the fellow and desire to provide optimal education and work opportunities.
 Faculty members must be provided feedback on their contribution to the mission of the program.
 All faculty members who interact with fellows desire feedback on their education, clinical care, and research.
 If a faculty member does not interact with fellows, feedback is not required.
 With regard to the diverse operating environments and configurations, the fellowship program director may need to work with others to determine the effectiveness of the program's faculty performance with regard to their role in the educational program.
 All teaching faculty members should have their educational efforts evaluated by the fellows in a confidential and anonymous manner.
 Other aspects for the feedback may include research or clinical productivity, review of patient outcomes, or peer review of scholarly activity.
 The process should reflect the local environment and identify the necessary information.
 The feedback from the various sources should be summarized and provided to the faculty on an annual basis by a member of the leadership team of the program.

-V.B.1.a) This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities. ^(Core) V.B.1.b) This evaluation must include written, confidential evaluations by the fellows. ^(Core) V.B.2.
-Faculty members must receive feedback on their evaluations at leas annually. ^(Core) Background and Intent: The quality of the faculty's teaching and clinical care is a background and intent: The quality of the faculty's teaching and clinical care is a determinant of the quality of the program and the quality of the fellows' future clinical care.
+- 5.4.a.
+This evaluation must include a review of the faculty member's clinical teaching abilities, engagement with the educational program, participation in faculty development related to their skills as an educator, clinical performance, professionalism, and scholarly activities.
+(Core) - 5.4.b.
+This evaluation must include written, confidential evaluations by the fellows.
+(Core) - 5.4.c.
+Faculty members must receive feedback on their evaluations at least annually.
+(Core)

+Background and Intent: The quality of the faculty's teaching and clinical care is a determinant of the quality of the program and the quality of the fellows' future clinical care.
 Therefore, the program has the responsibility to evaluate and improve the program faculty members' teaching, scholarship, professionalism, and quality care.
 This section mandates annual review of the program's faculty members for this purpose, and can be used as input into the Annual Program Evaluation.